Apple HomeKit basics

 When HomeKit first came out, AppleTV’s were not that popular, so there is another option.

-Just like AppleTV’s, an iPad will serve as your HomeKit hub quietly in the background.
+Just like AppleTV’s, an iPad used to be able to serve as your HomeKit hub quietly in the background.

 The more the merrier